Frequently Asked Questions

 End of year concerts

-Making it useful for educators: The three and four year old children will also prepare a summary of their learning in the form of a short play and peppered with songs they have learned through the year.
+Making it useful for educators: The three and four year old children will also prepare a summary of their learning in the form of a short play and peppered with songs they have learned throughout the year.
 This is presented at a concert which is held in the middle of December.
 Families are invited to join us for a meal afterwards.
 The event is professionally videotaped and it helps the educators and the children if you enjoy the concert rather than focusing on filming it.

 Making it useful for families: Please invite grandparents and parents.
 The children love that you are interested in their learning.
 Performing in front of hundreds of people can, however, be daunting.
 The children practice being a performer and it helps them if you practice being a member of an audience.